Trois-Ponts

-Trois-Ponts ([tʁwɑ pɔ̃]; Troes-Ponts; both literally Three Bridges) is a municipality of Wallonia located in the province of Liège, Belgium.
+Trois-Ponts ([tʁwɑ pɔ̃]; Troes-Ponts; both literally "Three Bridges") is a municipality of Wallonia located in the province of Liège, Belgium.

 On January 1, 2006, Trois-Ponts had a total population of 2,445.
 The total area is 68.90 km² which gives a population density of 35 inhabitants per km².
 It is situated at the confluence of the rivers Amblève and Salm.

 The municipality consists of the following districts: Basse-Bodeux, Fosse, and Wanne.

 A railway junction at Trois-Ponts connected the Vennbahn with the Liège-Troisvierges, Luxembourg line.

+History

+During the battle of the Bulge in december 1944, Trois-Ponts saw heavy fighting.